 Bats spend the majority of winter hibernating with a constant body temperature of between 0oC and 5oC.
-In order to achieve this state of inactivity the bats must lower their body temperature (from around 40oC to 0oC), slow their breathing rate, and lower their metabolic rate (with their heart beating only 6 times per minute).
+In order to achieve this state of inactivity, the bats must lower their body temperature (from around 40oC to 0oC), slow their breathing rate, and lower their metabolic rate (with their heart beating only 6 times per minute).
 Typically hibernation roost will form in deep caves where the temperatures are low and fairly constant, however, bats are using increasingly more urban places to roost as we encroach on their natural habitats.
-As a result of this, any sections of a building that have the required criteria below must be considered to have potential to support hibernating bats:
+As a result of this, any sections of a building that have the required criteria below must be considered to have the potential to support hibernating bats:

 - Little or no light disturbance